-Professor Maarten IJzerman, BSc, MSc, MAICD, PhD University of Melbourne, Australia
+Professor Maarten IJzerman, BSc, MSc, MAICD, PhD University of Melbourne, Melbourne, Australia

-Professor Maarten IJzerman is the VCCC professor and Head of Cancer Health Services Research in the University of Melbourne Centre for Cancer Research and the Centre for Health Policy of the Melbourne School of Population and Global Health.
-He also maintained a position as a professor of Health Technology Assessment in the University of Twente (Netherlands) where he is co-leading a research program on the use of (molecular) diagnostics in cancer management.
+VCCC professor and Head of Cancer Health Services Research in the University of Melbourne Centre for Cancer Research and the Centre for Health Policy of the Melbourne School of Population and Global Health.
+Professor of Health Technology Assessment in the University of Twente (Netherlands) and co-lead, molecular diagnostics in cancer management program.

 Maarten’s international work is focussed around the health economics and health services implications of personalised medicine, including research on drug treatment sequencing and the use of complex genomic sequencing.
 He has been workpackage leader in the European CTC-Trap study, developing isolation methods for Circulating Tumor Cells, a member of the CANCER-ID scientific advisory panel and a member of the European Liquid Biopsy Academy (ELBA).
 He is a co-lead of the health economics work in the Canadian-Dutch UCAN-CANDU study, a co-investigator on the Dutch TANGO project investigating Whole-Genome Sequencing in cancer and a co-investigator for the Australian PRECEPT project, developing a prediction model to evaluate genomic biomarkers for risk-stratification in localised prostate cancer.
 He is the CIA on the MRFF funded “PRedicting health economic IMpact of new CAncer Treatments” (PRIMCAT) project.
 Maarten is co-chairing the VCCC data-driven cancer health services research hub, developing a program of work using linked data for value-based care.
 He currently sits on the Australian Medical Services Advisory Committee and is a member of numerous (inter-)national advisory boards related to health services research, clinical governance and cancer management and innovation.